-You are encouraged to where a face covering in an enclosed space where social distancing isn’t possible.
+It is now mandatory to wear a face covering if travelling on public transport.
 The Government is encouraging the use of scarves or other homemade coverings, rather than buying medical or surgical masks – these should be reserved for health and care workers.

 Borders and international visitors

 From Monday 8th June, when people enter the UK they will be asked to provide their contact details and details of their accommodation, and to self-isolate in their accommodation for 14 days – other than those on a shortlist of exemptions.
 This shortlist can be found here.